mchalapuk/hyper-text-slider/doc/class-names.md

 Identifies content of a slide.

 For slides in which this element is not present in slider declaration, it will be generated during slider upgrade.
 Contents of a slide will be moved inside generated element.
 If element is present in slider declaration, it must contain all contents of a slide.
+This class name must be used in all definitions of content transitions.

 Parent Element: [hermes-layout--slide](#hermes-layout--slide)

 #### hermes-layout--inner

-May be set on selected elements of content of a slide.
+May be set on selected elements of content of a slide in client HTML and used in definitions of content transitions.

 Used in some transitions.